themorlan/openREM/docs/charts.rst

 ==================================== ===================================================================
 Acquisition frequency                Bar chart of acquisition protocol frequency
 ------------------------------------ -------------------------------------------------------------------
-Acquisition AGD                      | Bar chart of average AGDP per acquisition protocol
+Acquisition AGD                      Bar chart of average AGDP per acquisition protocol |br|
-                                     | Boxplot with data point per acquisition protocol
+                                     Boxplot with data point per acquisition protocol |br|
-                                     | Histograms also plotted if *Calculate histogram data* **on**
+                                     Histograms also plotted if *Calculate histogram data* **on**
 ------------------------------------ -------------------------------------------------------------------
-Acquisition average AGD vs thickness | Bar chart of average AGD for each of the following 9 compressed
+Acquisition average AGD vs thickness Bar chart of average AGD for each of the following nine compressed |br|
-                                     | breast thickness bands:
+                                     breast thickness bands: |br|
-                                     | min ≤ x < 20; 20 ≤ x < 30; 30 ≤ x < 40; 40 ≤ x < 50; 50 ≤ x < 60;
+                                     min ≤ x < 20; 20 ≤ x < 30; 30 ≤ x < 40; 40 ≤ x < 50; 50 ≤ x < 60; |br|
-                                     | 60 ≤ x < 70; 70 ≤ x < 80; 80 ≤ x < 90; 90 ≤ x < max
+                                     60 ≤ x < 70; 70 ≤ x < 80; 80 ≤ x < 90; 90 ≤ x < max
 ------------------------------------ -------------------------------------------------------------------
-Acquisition AGD over time            | Line chart of average AGD over time
+Acquisition AGD over time            Line chart of average AGD over time |br|
-                                     | for each acquisition protocol
+                                     for each acquisition protocol
 ------------------------------------ -------------------------------------------------------------------
-Acquisition AGD vs thickness         | Scatter chart of AGD vs compressed breast thickness
+Acquisition AGD vs thickness         Scatter chart of AGD vs compressed breast thickness |br|
-                                     | for each acquisition protocol
+                                     for each acquisition protocol
 ------------------------------------ -------------------------------------------------------------------
-Acquisition mAs vs thickness         | Scatter chart of mAs vs compressed breast thickness
+Acquisition mAs vs thickness         Scatter chart of mAs vs compressed breast thickness |br|
-                                     | for each acquisition protocol
+                                     for each acquisition protocol
 ------------------------------------ -------------------------------------------------------------------
-Acquisition kVp vs thickness         | Scatter chart of kVp vs compressed breast thickness
+Acquisition kVp vs thickness         Scatter chart of kVp vs compressed breast thickness |br|
-                                     | for each acquisition protocol
+                                     for each acquisition protocol
 ------------------------------------ -------------------------------------------------------------------
-Study workload                       | Bar chart of number of studies carried out on each day of the
+Study workload                       Bar chart of number of studies carried out on each day of the |br|
-                                     | week, with each bar sub-divided into hours of the day
+                                     week, with each bar sub-divided into hours of the day
 ==================================== ===================================================================

 .. _Plotly: https://plotly.com/python/